 You can download these resources to support children who need a visual prompt

 The aim of this guidance is to share best practice and statutory legislation with those adults, in a wide variety of early year’s settings and schools who work with and have responsibility for children who are in nappies, not yet toilet trained or have additional developmental or medical needs affecting toileting:

 Download our play ideas for advice on how to develop fine motor skills in young children:

-You can use the graduated approach - assess, plan, do, review to plan out the support for a child.
+You can use the graduated approach - assess, plan, do and review, to plan out the support for a child.

-The documents below can support you to set targets within the assess, plan, do, review areas.
+The documents below can support you to set targets within the assess, plan, do and review areas.